pchlada/judo-near-me/usa/judo-clubs-san-jose.md

 <div class="club-description-container">
   <div class="club-description" itemprop="description">
-Smash Gyms Sunnyvale is a premier martial arts dojo located in 1239 Reamwood Ave, Sunnyvale, CA 94089.
+Smash Gyms Sunnyvale is a premier judo instruction facility located in 1239 Reamwood Ave, Sunnyvale, CA 94089.
 With a rating of 4.5 stars based on 29 reviews, it is highly regarded in the local martial arts community.
-Smash Gyms Sunnyvale offers comprehensive judo programs focused on ground fighting and certified instructors for all skill levels, from beginners to advanced practitioners.
+Smash Gyms Sunnyvale offers comprehensive judo programs focused on certified instructors and Olympic sport training for all skill levels, from beginners to advanced practitioners.
   </div>
 </div>